 Experiential marketing encompasses in-person and virtual events, experiences, and interactions that forge lasting emotional connections between a brand and its target audience.

 It takes event marketing just one step further with the goal of making the experience magical for attendees and providing something they can take with them after the event is over — other than just information, of course.
+According to independent HubSpot research, 61% of marketers surveyed said experiential marketing is one of the most effective strategies for their company.

 At HubSpot, we do our best to make our INBOUND conference an immersive experience that extends beyond breakout sessions by including networking opportunities, parties and happy hours, food truck lunches, and other immersive experiences.
 Instead of a conference, INBOUND becomes a celebration.